Industry Pulse: The latest construction data and statistics

 The ABI, from the American Institute of Architects, serves as an indicator of future construction spending — with a lead time of about nine to 12 months — as design services lead to new commercial projects.
 Any mark above 50 on the ABI indicates an increase in billings.

-- Construction Dive Architecture billings skyrocket to highest level of 2016
+- Construction Dive Architecture billings continue rebound in March

-- American Institute of Architects Architecture Billings Index ends year on positive note
+- American Institute of Architects Architecture Billings Index continues to strengthen

 Housing Market Index